kfaizi/kfaizi.github.io/index.md

               <td style="padding:5px 20px;width:100%;vertical-align:top">
                 <heading>Research</heading>
                 <p>
                   I'm interested in <highlight>synthetic biology</highlight>, <highlight>cellular information processing</highlight>, and <highlight>biomolecular computation</highlight>, especially as applied to solving human and environmental problems.
-I'm currently a tech in <a href="https://www.busch.salk.edu/" target="_blank" rel="noreferrer noopener">Dr. Wolfgang Busch’s</a> plant genetics group at the <a href="https://www.salk.edu/" target="_blank" rel="noreferrer noopener">Salk Institute</a>, where I study root-environment interactions in <i>Arabidopsis thaliana</i> using quantitative and computational methods; a major goal of this research is to aid crop engineering efforts to <a href="https://www.salk.edu/science/power-of-plants/" target="_blank" rel="noreferrer noopener">fight climate change</a>.
-Before that, I worked in <a href="http://www.patrickhsulab.org/" target="_blank" rel="noreferrer noopener">Dr. Patrick Hsu's</a> lab, where I helped develop CRISPR-Cas13d for RNA editing applications.
+I'm currently a tech in <a href="https://www.busch.salk.edu/" target="_blank" rel="noreferrer noopener">Dr. Wolfgang Busch’s</a> plant genetics group at the <a href="https://www.salk.edu/" target="_blank" rel="noreferrer noopener">Salk Institute</a>, where I study root-environment interactions in <i>Arabidopsis thaliana</i> using quantitative and computational methods.
+A major goal of this research is to aid crop engineering efforts that will <a href="https://www.salk.edu/science/power-of-plants/" target="_blank" rel="noreferrer noopener">fight climate change</a>.
+Before that, I worked in <a href="http://www.patrickhsulab.org/" target="_blank" rel="noreferrer noopener">Dr. Patrick Hsu's</a> lab, where I helped develop CRISPR-Cas13d for programmable RNA editing.

                   <!-- Representative projects are <span class="highlight">highlighted</span>. -->